Copyright & Plagiarism Protocol

 Our customer service team will gather information, including a side-by-side comparison of the work and alleged sources, notes from the jurors who first reviewed the work, and any sources that were cited on the entry form.

-Sometimes we will inform the participant that their work is being investigated and ask them to provide more information.
-Other times we may already have the information that we need to review the claim.
+Sometimes we will inform the participant that their work is being investigated and ask them to provide more information, however in some cases, we may already have the information that we need to review the claim and we will not inform the participant unless the investigation results in a revocation.

 3. Review